Fleckism/SecurityPlus/SecurityPlus/8A Identity and Account Types.md

 ### Administrator Credential Policies

 The default superuser should be replaced with one or more named accounts with sufficient elevated privileges for a given job role.
 This can be referred to as generic account prohibition.
-It means that administrative activity can be audited and the system as a whole conforms to the property of non-repudiation.
+It means that administrative activity can be audited and the system as a whole conforms to the property of [[non-repudiation]].

 It is a good idea to restrict the number of administrative accounts as much as possible.
 The more accounts there are, the more likely it is that one of them will be compromised.
-On the other hand, you do not want administrators to share accounts, as that compromises accountability.
+On the other hand, you do not want **administrators to share accounts**, as that compromises accountability.

 Users with administrative privileges must take the greatest care with credential management.
-Privilege-access accounts must use strong passwords and ideally multifactor authentication (MFA).
+Privilege-access accounts must use strong passwords and ideally multifactor authentication ([[MFA]]).

 ### Default Security Groups

 Most operating systems also create default security groups, with a default set of permissions.
 In Windows, privileges are assigned to local group accounts (the Users and Administrators groups) rather than directly to user accounts.
 Custom security groups with different permissions can be created to enforce the principle of least privilege.
 In Linux, privileged accounts are typically configured by adding either a user or a group account to the /etc/sudoers file ([linux.com/training-tutorials/start-fine-tuning-sudo-linux](https://www.linux.com/training-tutorials/start-fine-tuning-sudo-linux/)).
 # SERVICE ACCOUNTS

-Service accounts are used by scheduled processes and application server software, such as databases.
-Windows has several default service account types.
+**Service accounts are used by scheduled processes and application server software, such as databases.** Windows has several default service account types.
 These do not accept user interactive logons but can be used to run processes and background services:

 -   System—has the most privileges of any Windows account.
 The local system account creates the host processes that start Windows before the user logs on.
 Any process created using the system account will have full privileges over the local computer.
 -   Local Service—has the same privileges as the standard user account.
 It can only access network resources as an anonymous user.